QFES North Coast Regional Headquarters and Maryborough Fire and Rescue Station

 Baber Studio Architects

 This project is a demonstration project and has genuine ambitions for providing environmental and cultural sustainability with long term benefits to the community.
 Maryborough is the centre of the second largest timber growing and manufacturing regions in Australia, and timber is a major generator of employment in the local community.
 This project sought to ‘walk the walk’ by using the building as a physical display of a commitment to using locally grown, locally manufactured timber.
-The project was also an exemplar for QFES, as it demonstrates their own commitment to supporting the responsible use of timber in a class 5 building, and of all building typologies, a fire station.

 Photography by Christopher Frederick Jones, Baber Studio